ZenUml/core/docs/participants-function.md

 # Shall `Participants` return with `Starter`?

+Short answer: Yes.
+If we do not include `Starter` or `from` in general cases, we would not be able to calculate center, left, right, etc. for them in the same way.

 `Participants` function takes a context as an input and returns all the participants of this context.
 It should return the `from` not the `Starter` unless `Starter` IS the `from`.